mhold3n/Larrak/docs/hsl_solver_guide.md

 ### MA57 - Modern Sparse Symmetric Solver

+> **Note:** MA57 is no longer supported in the project builds.
+The remaining guidance is provided for historical context only.

 **Best for:** Medium to large problems
 - **Problem size:** 5,000-50,000 variables
 - **Characteristics:** Better performance than MA27, more memory efficient